marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/x86-function-attributes.rst

   pops the arguments off the stack.
 If the number of arguments is variable all arguments are pushed on the stack.

-.. index:: thiscall function attribute, x86-32

-.. index:: functions that pop the argument stack on x86-32
+.. index:: thiscall function attribute, x86-32, functions that pop the argument stack on x86-32

 .. gcc-attr:: thiscall